CallumRobertson-Cox/CallumRobertson-Cox.github.io/index.md

 <img src="Whale-prediction.png" alt="K nearest neighbours" width="300"/>
 <img src="Whale-prediction2.png" alt="Nueral net" width="300"/>
 </p>
-- Emotion Recognition System - audio feature extraction with a neural net for prediction
+- Emotion Recognition System - audio feature extraction with a neural net for prediction.
+Works well ass its own model but struggles in the GUI likely due to background noise when recording.
+On the left is the GUI on the right is the Classification Report.
 <p float="left">
 <img src="emotion GUI.png" alt="GUI" width="300"/>
 <img src="Classification_report_emotions.png" alt="Class report" width="300"/>